Top 20 Dog Food Brands

 Hill's Logo

-Hill’s is the main brand name of Hill’s Pet Nutrition, Inc. of America, which is part of Colgate-Palmolive.
-Its history began in 1907 when it opened a facility to dispose of farm animal carcasses.
-Nearly 20 years later, it was the basis for the launch of dog food production.
+Hill’s is the primary brand name of Hill’s Pet Nutrition, Inc. of America, a Colgate-Palmolive company.
+The company’s history began in 1907 when it opened a facility to dispose of farm animal carcasses.
+Nearly 20 years later, it was used to launch the production of dog food.
 The main ingredient in all recipes was horse meat.

-Modern Hill’s products result from many years of work on daily and dietary diets.
-It is designed to comprehensively treat and prevent various diseases requiring dietary adjustments.
-Veterinarians recommend a balanced menu for problems with hair, internal organs, joints, and the musculoskeletal system.
+Modern Hill’s products are the result of many years of work on daily and dietary diets.
+It is designed for the complex treatment and prevention of various diseases that require dietary adjustments.
+Veterinarians recommend a balanced menu for problems with the coat, internal organs, joints, and musculoskeletal system.

-Foods include a huge variety of meat because animal protein is the basis of a healthy diet.
-And the other ingredients serve as a supplement, which improves intestinal function.
+The products include a large variety of meat, as animal protein is the basis of a healthy diet.
+The rest of the ingredients serve as an additive that improves intestinal function.

 Hill's